spapas/django-generic-scaffold/README.rst

 * Edit: ``http://127.0.0.1:8000/booksupdate/<id>``
 * Delete: ``http://127.0.0.1:8000/booksdelete/<id>``

-If you don't do anything else, the default fallback templates will be used.
+If you don't do anything else, the default fallback templates will be used (they are ugly and should only be used for testing).
-You should add after you add a template named ``app_name/testmodel_list.html`` (which is the default template for the ``ListView``).
-Beyond the list view, you have also the following views:
+You should add a template named ``app_name/testmodel_list.html`` (which is the default template for the ``ListView``) to override the fallback templates - please read the next section for more info on that.

 The ``prefix`` option you set to the ``BooksCrudManager`` method will just prepend this prefix to all created urls and can also be used to get your url names for reversing.